-Tone and Detail: It should be the most important feature of HDR Pro to adjust the contrast between highlights and shadows.
+Tone and Detail: Adjust the contrast between highlights and shadows is a significant feature of HDR Pro.
 The exposure slider controls the overall lightness or darkness of the image.

-Color: Vibrance adjusts the intensity of the subtle colors and minimize clipping of highly saturated colors.
+Color: Vibrance adjusts the intensity of the subtle colors and minimizes the clipping of highly saturated colors.

-Tone Curve: Add an anchor point or enter numeric value to adjust the tonality of the image.
+Tone Curve: Add an anchor point or enter a numeric value to adjust the image tonality.

-1. As for 8-bit and 16-bit images offer the same options, it is not recommended to convert them into 32-bit image in HDR Pro.
+1. Since 8-bit and 16-bit images offer the same options, converting them into 32-bit images in HDR Pro is not recommended.

-2. Changes made in Merge to HDR Pro’s 16-bit mode are finalized.
-The unused parts of the 32-bit tonal range are discard.
+2. Finalize changes made in Merge to HDR Pro’s 16-bit mode.
+Discard the unused parts of the 32-bit tonal range.

 3. If you need a 16-bit copy to share or print, You can save first as 32-bit, adjust, and then use Save As to create the 16-bit copy.

-4. When you have any difficult to use HDR Pro, you can use other HDR apps to merge awesome HDR photographs.
+4. When you have any difficulty using HDR Pro, you can use other HDR apps to merge HDR photographs.

 You can also check the video tutorial as following: